symphonyoss/App-Integrations-Universal/README.md

 ## What formats and events it support and what it produces
 Every integration will receive a message sent in a specific format (depending on the system it ingests) and will usually convert it into a Symphony MessageML before it reaches the Symphony platform.
 It will also, usually, identify the kind of message based on an "event" identifier, which varies based on the third-party system.

 The Universal Webhook on the other hand does not support any special events, and it merely forwards the message received (if valid).
-You can send in either messageMLv2 content, or legacy messageMLv1 content.
+You can send in either MessageML v2 content, or legacy MessageML v1 content.

 #### How to send messages into Symphony using the universal webhook

-The Universal Webhook Integration can accept MessageMLv2 or legacy MessageMLv1.
+The Universal Webhook Integration can accept MessageML v2 or legacy MessageML v1.

 It deals with messages in the `xml`, `x-www-form-urlencode`, and `form-data` formats.

-To send messages using messageMLv2 you can use the following technique:
+To send messages using MessageML v2 you can use the following technique:

 * Send your payload as `form-data`.
-You'll need to set the Content-Type to `multipart/form-data` and submit the messageML v2 template in the "message" form field and the Entity JSON in the "data" form field.
+You'll need to set the Content-Type to `multipart/form-data` and submit the MessageML v2 template in the "message" form field and the Entity JSON in the "data" form field.
 This option is only available when the Integration Bridge posts messages through the Agent that has version equal or greater than '1.46.0'

-Your message will need to be compliant with Symphony [MessageML v2](https://symphonyoss.atlassian.net/wiki/display/WGFOS/MessageML+V2+Draft+Proposal+-+For+Discussion)
+Your message will need to be compliant with Symphony [MessageML v2](https://rest-api.symphony.com/docs/messagemlv2)

 Here is an example of a message sent through the Universal Webhook, that looks like a Zapier card.
-You can customize the MessageMLv2 and Entity JSON to your liking, as long as it is valid, it will be passed through and rendered.
+You can customize the MessageML v2 and Entity JSON to your liking, as long as it is valid, it will be passed through and rendered.

-* This is the messageML v2 that the Universal Webhook integration received, which defines the layout of the card and how the front end will render it within Symphony:
+* This is the MessageML v2 that the Universal Webhook integration received, which defines the layout of the card and how the front end will render it within Symphony:

 ```xml
 <messageML>